samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ### Creating a Class Component with React

 After creating the navigation bar, what you can do next is to create a stateful component (a class component) to fetch questions from your backend and to show it to your users.
 To fetch these questions, you will need the help of another library, [Axios](https://github.com/axios/axios).
-In a few words, Axios is a promise based HTTP client for the browser and for Node.js.
+In a few words, Axios is a promise-based HTTP client for the browser and for Node.js.
 In this tutorial, you will only use it in the browser (i.e., in your React app).

 To install Axios, stop the React development server and issue the following command: